J.D. Davis Player Props: Giants vs. Cubs

-J.D.
-Davis and his .488 on-base percentage over his past 10 games (117 points higher than his season-long percentage), will be in action for the San Francisco Giants versus the Chicago Cubs and Kyle Hendricks on June 10 at 7:35 PM ET.
+On Sunday, J.D.
+Davis (.421 on-base percentage in past 10 games, 55 points above season-long percentage) and the San Francisco Giants play the Chicago Cubs, whose starting pitcher will be Hayden Wesneski.
+First pitch is at 4:05 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Cubs.
+In his most recent game he had a hitless showing (0-for-3) against the Cubs.

 J.D.
 Davis Game Info & Props vs. the Cubs